marufshahrose/marufshahrose.github.io/README_Maruf_Profile.txt

 📄 License
 ----------
-This project is open-source under the MIT License.
+This project is open-source under the Creative Commons Attribution 3.0 License.

 > Designed and built with passion by Maruf Shaharuj.
+"""